bhojkamal/caprover-setup-vps/README.md

 - SSH access to the target server
 - A valid SSH private key (`~/.ssh/id_rsa` by default)
 - A properly configured `inventory/hosts.yml` file with your server details
+- sudo apt install python3-requests might need in some server in root.

 ## Inventory Example

 hosts.yml

 ```yaml
 all:
   vars: